CORONAVIRUS: Frequently Asked Questions

 - A loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal

 Should I go to the doctor if I have any symptoms?

-If you live with others and you are the first in the household to have symptoms of coronavirus (COVID-19), then you must stay at home for 10 days or longer until your temperature is normal, but all other household members who remain well must stay at home and not leave the house for 14 days.
-The 14-day period starts from the day when the first person in the house became ill.
+If you live with others and you are the first in the household to have symptoms of coronavirus (COVID-19), then you must stay at home for 10 days or longer until your temperature is normal, but all other household members who remain well must stay at home and not leave the house for 10 days.
+The 10-day period starts from the day when the first person in the house became ill.
+If they subsequently develop symptoms they must get a test and start their 10-day self isolation period from the day they develop symptoms.

 If you get worse or your symptoms last longer than 10 days you should call NHS 111.